NooranTarek/Redhat-LINUX-/README.md

 # Redhat-LINUX-
 ![1](https://pentagram-production.imgix.net/2ac8ca0b-d505-46c1-9a5d-9b630a597716/ps_redhat_02.jpg?rect=%2C%2C%2C&w=640&crop=1&fm=jpg&q=70&auto=format&fit=crop&h=427)
-1. Install CentOS /RHEL
+Install CentOS /RHEL
-2. What is the difference between cat and more command?
+What is the difference between cat and more command?
+                  cat                                                            more
+concatenate files and print on the standard output                more is a filter for paging through text one screenful at a time.
+This version is especially primitive. cat [OPTION]...
+[FILE]..                                          version is especially primitive. it shows all data at one time so we can scroll                    show data page by page by click enter

-3. What is the difference between rm and rmdir using man?
+What is the difference between rm and rmdir using man?
+                 rm                                                              rmdir
+remove files or directories                                       Remove the DIRECTORY(ies), if they are removes each specified file.                                      empty.
+By default, it does not remove                    directories
+rm [OPTION]...
+[FILE]...                                         rmdir [OPTION]...
+DIRECTORY...
 4. Create the following hierarchy under your home directory: dir1 docs dir11 dir12 mycv